Starcross/django-starcross-gallery/README.rst

 Images in albums are ordered by the date the photo was taken if available in the exif data, or failing that the modification date

+Album order can be specified in the Django admin interface.
+Support for `django-admin-sortable2 <https://github.com/jrief/django-admin-sortable2>`_ is provided, if you want drag and drop ordering in the admin interface.
+Just installing the module is all that's required.
+If you have already added albums you will need to use the `reorder <https://django-admin-sortable2.readthedocs.io/en/latest/usage.html#initial-data>`_ command.

 Settings
 --------